5 Amazing Facts About Parrot Emotions

 Parrots Learn Words, Colors and Shapes

-When you listen to your parrot talk you may be able to learn its emotions through the words it says.
+When you listen to your parrot talk via body language, you may be able to learn its emotions through its actions.
 According to Parrot Parrot, a bird learns to talk just as a baby would by repeating words over and over again until they catch on.
 Timmy has learned a huge variety of words just by paying attention to what words that I say with more enthusiasm.
 As you can imagine, I sometimes have to watch my language!

 In addition, parrots can learn colors and shapes through repetitive teaching.
 Some ways to teach them colors are to show them different colored blocks over and over again.
-Color Cubes are a great toy for this since you can hide a treat inside of them.
+Foraging and training toys like Color Cubes are a great toy for this since you can hide a treat inside of them.
 You can teach parrots basic shapes through the same process showing different shaped blocks.

 Parrots Can Understand and Show Emotions